If you use assistive technology (such as a screen reader) and need a

 The Minister for Local Government laid a written ministerial statement on 14 September stating that the government would publish a list of billing authorities (unitary and lower-tier local authorities) which had rebilled for each of the 3 schemes.

-The table lists each of the authorities that have confirmed to DCLG that they have begun rebilling for each scheme.
+The table lists each of the authorities that have confirmed to MHCLG that they have begun rebilling for each scheme.

 The list will be updated regularly to capture additional progress.
-We therefore encourage local authorities to inform DCLG as soon as rebilling begins on any of their schemes by emailing DCLG-SBschemes@communities.gsi.gov.uk.
+We therefore encourage local authorities to inform MHCLG as soon as rebilling begins on any of their schemes by emailing DCLG-SBschemes@communities.gsi.gov.uk.

 Ministers would like to thank local authorities who have been proactive and helped to facilitate the government supporting businesses in their area.